renato-umeton/aitampermonkey/README.md

     - Status messages and custom notifications for actions.
     - Automatic dark/light theme based on your browser or OS settings.
     - Option to permanently hide the trigger icon.
+ **URL Basket:**
+    - Collect multiple pages into a "basket".
+    - View, clear, or send the entire basket to AI services for analysis.

 Feel free to experiment with older versions to see how the menu evolved.

 <img width="200" alt="image" src="https://github.com/user-attachments/assets/7ec47418-6326-4806-8b36-3bab4cb9d195" /> &nbsp;
 <img width="200" alt="image" src="https://github.com/user-attachments/assets/796cbbd8-7480-489d-9b58-7ec9206d8ca6" />